 Five Estate Planning And Asset Protection Tips For Small Business Owners

 Owning your own business is a lifelong dream.
 An important part of your success is mitigating losses due to unexpected events.
 Numerous situations can arise that put your company and your overall financial security at risk.
-Our Bronx & New Rochelle estate planning attorneys offer the following tips to ensure you are prepared.
+Our Bronx & Westchester estate planning attorneys offer the following tips to ensure you are prepared.

 Ways To Protect Yourself and Your Business

 The past year and a half has been a rough one for small businesses.
 According to the Wall Street Journal, as many as 400,000 closed their doors due to the COVID-19 pandemic.
 Of those that did reopen once lockdowns and social distancing orders were lifted, many continue to struggle with rebuilding clientele and rehiring employees.

 While you cannot always anticipate unexpected events, there are precautions you can take to better prepare.
 The following are five ways to protect yourself and your business:

 - Choose the overall structure of your business.